Warren Jeffs: Church leadership

-Changes in location, leadership
+Changes in location and leadership

 Before his 2006 arrest, Jeffs had last been seen on January 1, 2005, near Eldorado, Texas, at the dedication ceremony of the foundation of a large FLDS temple on the YFZ Ranch.
 The ranch came into the public eye on April 7, 2008, when Texas authorities conducted a raid and took legal custody of 416 children, in response to a March 31 phone call alleging physical and sexual abuse on the ranch.
 The caller claimed to be a 16-year-old girl married to a 50-year-old man, and stated that she had given birth to his child a year prior.
 Residents, however, told authorities that there was in fact no such girl, and the calls were ultimately traced to 33-year-old Rozita Swinton, totally unconnected to the FLDS Church, and known for repeated instances of filing false reports.
 Nevertheless, Texas authorities continued to investigate whether Swinton's claims were a hoax.
-The women and children who were suspected of being minors were returned after Texas courts established that the state had not presented sufficient evidence of abuse to have removed them.
+The women, and children who were suspected of being minors, were returned after Texas courts established that the state had not presented sufficient evidence of abuse to have removed them.

 On June 10, 2006, Arizona Attorney General Terry Goddard told the Deseret News that he had heard from several sources that Jeffs had returned to Arizona, and had performed marriage ceremonies in a mobile home that was being used as a wedding chapel.

 On March 27, 2007, the Deseret News reported that Jeffs had renounced his role as prophet of the FLDS Church in a conversation with his brother Nephi.
 Nephi quoted him as saying he was "the greatest of all sinners" and that God had never called him to be a prophet.
 Jeffs presented a handwritten note to the judge at the end of trial on March 27, saying that he was not a prophet of the FLDS Church.
-On November 7, the Washington County, Utah, Attorney's Office released video of jailhouse conversations between Nephi and Jeffs, in which Jeffs renounces his prophethood, claiming that God had told him that if he revealed that he was not the rightful prophet, and was a "wicked man", he would still gain a place in the celestial kingdom.
+On November 7, the Washington County, Utah, Attorney's Office released video of jailhouse conversations between Nephi and Jeffs, in which Jeffs renounces his prophethood, claiming that God had told him that if he revealed that he was not the rightful prophet, and was a "wicked man", he would still gain a place in the telestial kingdom.
 Jeffs also admits to what he calls "immoral actions with a sister and a daughter" when he was 20 years old.
-Other records show that while incarcerated, Jeffs tried to commit suicide by banging his head against the walls and trying to hang himself.
+Other records show that while incarcerated, Jeffs tried to kill himself by banging his head against the walls and trying to hang himself.